 - Determine the remote workforce culture

-- Make sure that there is proper remote collaboration among the employees
+- Make sure that there is proper remote collaboration among the employees.

 6. Focus on the Output

 Evaluating the work of your remote team is not as simple as reviewing their work in the traditional setting.
-Here are some suggestions how to check the work of your remote colleagues:
+Here are some suggestions on how to check the work of your remote colleagues: